 The left recurrent laryngeal nerve has a similar course except that it loops around the aortic arch distal to the ligamentum arteriosus.

-The left recurrent laryngeal nerve is longer than the right because of its longer course as it loops around the aortic arch.
+The left recurrent laryngeal nerve is longer than the right because of its long course as it loops around the aortic arch.

 All the muscles receive supply from ipsilateral [same side] recurrent laryngeal nerve.
 However, the interarytenoid receives supply from both the recurrent laryngeal nerves.